Statistics of Deaths and Injuries

 2. Unexplained deaths in the UK in people between the ages of 16 and 64 are about 3,500 each year (New Scientist The killer with no name December 2004).
 According to Prof. Mary Sheppard, who examines the hearts of deceased persons for whom cause of death has proven difficult to establish, no tests are routinely undertaken for CO.

-Also, The National Gas Emergency Service has no equipment to test appliances for CO.
-The Gas Energency Service providers do all have either Personal Alarm Monitors for CO or Gasco Seekers for CO.
+Also, The National Gas Emergency Service does not test air and appliances for CO as standard*.
+The Gas Energency Service providers do now all have either Personal Alarm Monitors for CO or Gasco Seekers for CO.
 However, when a person telephones the gas emergency service he is told to turn everything off and open the windows.
 By the time the First Call Operator arrives any CO if present has dissipated unless it’s coming from next door or an unsuspected appliance (e.g. woodburner).
-As CO is not tested for, it is not officially found or recorded.
+As CO is not tested for as standard, it is not officially found or recorded.
 CO-Gas Safety thinks that it is scandalous that a deadly gas, which cannot be sensed using human senses, is not tested for by the Gas Emergency Service.
 Most Registered Gas Installers have flue gas analysers, which can be used to test for CO but the installers are reluctant to use them to test the air in a room for CO or to give consumers the parts per million of CO (if any) found.
 There is a qualification called CMDDA1 which permits registered gas installers who have this qualification to test gas appliances for CO.
-As of the end of September 2014 824 registered installers have this qualification.
-However, the Gas Safe Register tell us that consumers will have to find a registered installer in their area with this qualification.
-Many registered installers offer ‘fume investigation’ but please be aware that this does not necessarily mean that the firm has anyone qualified under CMDDA1 and even if they do, please make sure it is that person who attends.
-We are also unaware of the cost likely to be charged for this service.
+As of 07 February 2024 the total number of registered engineers is 131,349, of these 2586 engineers currently hold CMDDA1 Fume Investigation work i.e. less than 2%.

 See Article: Comment on our Stats from 1995-2012 by Nigel Hawkes CBE, Straight Statistics